-Removing the CRE and varying f{dp} are associated with substantial AEI changes which require 364 MSE transport variations.
-In the two sets of simulations discussed so far, we identified three mechanisms to transport MSE equatorward at low latitudes; which mechanisms dominates 366 depends on the CRE and f{dp} .
-First, in F0.28, F0.28NC and F0.57NC, subsidence across the 367 equatorial region is associated with an equatorward MSE flux at low latitudes (Figure 2e and Figure 5d, e).
-Secondly, eddy energy transport plays a role in the equatorward MSE flux in F0.28, 369 F0.57, F0.28NC, F0.57NC, F0.85NC.
-Thirdly, in F0.85NC and F1.13NC a shallower Hadley 370 circulation and reduced upper-tropospheric MSE reduces the MSE exported in the upper branches 371 of the mean circulation, resulting in a net equatorward MSE transport.
-All other simulations 372 (F0.85, F1.13, F1.70 and F1.70NC) have a single ITCZ associated with a positive $[AEI]0$ and 373 poleward MSE transport at low latitudes.
+Removing the CRE and varying f{dp} are associated with substantial AEI changes that require MSE transport variations.
+In the two sets of simulations discussed so far, identified three mechanisms to transport MSE equatorward at low latitudes; which mechanisms dominate depends on the CRE and f{dp} .
+First, in F0.28, F0.28NC, and F0.57NC, subsidence across the equatorial region is associated with an equatorward MSE flux at low latitudes (Figs. 2e and 5d,e).
+Second, eddy energy transport plays a role in the equatorward MSE flux in F0.28, F0.57, F0.28NC, F0.57NC, and F0.85NC.
+Third, in F0.85NC and F1.13NC a shallower Hadley circulation and reduced upper-tropospheric MSE reduce the MSE exported in the upper branches of the mean circulation, resulting in a net equatorward MSE transport.
+All other simulations (F0.85, F1.13, F1.70, and F1.70NC) have a single ITCZ associated with a positive [AEI]0 and poleward MSE transport at low latitudes.

 d.
-Sensitivity of the ITCZ to convective mixing with a prescribed cloud radiative effect.
+Sensitivity of the ITCZ to convective mixing with a prescribed cloud radiative effect

-To further understand the role of the CRE on the sensitivity of the ITCZ to convective mixing, we perform prescribed-CRE simulations and vary f{dp} (Table 2).
-The prescribed CRE is diagnosed from single-year simulations with f{dp} equal to 1.13 or 0.57 (section 2).
-The effect of prescribing the diurnal cycle of the CRE in a simulation with the same f{dp} is minimal; for example, the ITCZ is similar in F1.13PC1.13 and F1.13 (Figure 1 and 10).
-Hence, we only discuss the mean circulation in F1.13PC0.57 and F0.57PC1.13 (Figure 11a and c).
+To further understand the role of the CRE on the sensitivity of the ITCZ to convective mixing, we perform prescribed-CRE simulations and vary $f{\rm dp}$ (Table 2).
+The prescribed CRE is diagnosed from single-year simulations with $f{\rm dp}$ equal to 1.13 or 0.57 (section 2).
+The effect of prescribing the diurnal cycle of the CRE in a simulation with the same $f{\rm dp}$ is minimal; for example, the ITCZ is similar in F1.13PC1.13 and F1.13 (Figs. 1 and 10).
+Hence, we only discuss the mean circulation in F1.13PC0.57 and F0.57PC1.13 (Figs. 11a,c).

-Similar to CRE-off simulations, the sensitivity of the ITCZ to f{dp} reduces in prescribed CRE sensitivity of the AEI to f{dp} (Figure 10b, 12a and c).
-The prescribed CRE heating acts as a fixed 385 MSE source, which requires an increase in MSE export and hence increased convective activity.
-386 In PC1.13 simulations the CRE maximises at the equator, which is associated with increased 387 equatorial convective activity and a single ITCZ.
-In PC0.57 simulations on the other hand, the 388 CRE peaks off the equator and promotes a double ITCZ.
-The root mean squared difference of 389 tropical precipitation and the mass meridional streamfunction illustrates that prescribing the 390 CRE reduces the sensitivity of the ITCZ and Hadley circulation to f{dp} by $\approx 50\%$ (Table 3).
-Whilst the CRE plays a role in the sensitivity of the ITCZ to convective mixing (for example, 392 comparing F1.13PC1.13 and F1.13PC0.57 in Figure 10a), the ITCZ and Hadley circulation are 393 still sensitive to f{dp} .
-For example, reducing f{dp} (F0.57PC1.13) leads to a weakening in the upper branch of the mean circulation whilst changing the prescribed CRE (F1.13PC0.57) intensifies 395 the upper branch of the Hadley circulation as the higher f{dp} value is associated with a cooler 396 upper-troposphere, hence, an intensified upper branch of the mean circulation is required for similar MSE transport (comparing F1.13 in Figure 2b to F0.57PC1.13 and F1.13PC0.57 in Figure 398 11c and a, respectively).
-The response of convection to changes in convective mixing is partially 399 offset by the effect of prescribing the location of the CRE.
-As in CRE-off simulations, AEI changes in prescribed CRE simulations when varying f{dp} simulations (Figure 10a) compared to CRE-on simulations (Figure 1a), associated with a reduced
+Similar to CRE-off simulations, the sensitivity of the ITCZ to f{dp} reduces in prescribed CRE simulations (Fig. 10a) compared to CRE-on simulations (Fig. 1a), associated with a reduced sensitivity of the AEI to f{dp} (Figs. 10b and 12a,c).
+The prescribed CRE heating acts as a fixed MSE source, which requires an increase in MSE export and hence increased convective activity.
+In PC1.13 simulations the CRE maximizes at the equator, which is associated with increased equatorial convective activity and a single ITCZ.
+In PC0.57 simulations on the other hand, the CRE peaks off the equator and promotes a double ITCZ.
+The root-mean-square difference of tropical precipitation and the mass meridional streamfunction illustrates that prescribing the CRE reduces the sensitivity of the ITCZ and Hadley circulation to f{dp} by $\approx 50\%$ (Table 3).
+While the CRE plays a role in the sensitivity of the ITCZ to convective mixing (e.g., comparing F1.13PC1.13 and F1.13PC0.57 in Fig. 10a), the ITCZ and Hadley circulation are still sensitive to $f{\rm dp}$.
+For example, reducing $f{\rm dp}$ (F0.57PC1.13) leads to a weakening in the upper branch of the mean circulation while changing the prescribed CRE (F1.13PC0.57) intensifies the upper branch of the Hadley circulation as the higher $f{\rm dp}$ value is associated with a cooler upper-troposphere, and hence an intensified upper branch of the mean circulation is required for similar MSE transport (comparing F1.13 in Fig. 2b to F0.57PC1.13 and F1.13PC0.57 in Figs. 11c and 11a, respectively).
+The response of convection to changes in convective mixing is partially offset by the effect of prescribing the location of the CRE.